postersw/AndersonIsland/ReadMe.txt

 		minor formatting improvements and the on pause/on resume events.
 		In production on 4/16/16.
 Pushbots works from getferryalerts.php.
 4/22/16.
 Version 1.3.16 submitted to apple app store as ver 1.3. profile AIADistributionPush.
+5/9/16.
+Version 1.5 to Web only.
+Tides graph.
+Open Hours json structure with multiple date ranges.
+		Color coding for Events.

 WEB DEBUG/BUILD
 	Upload to anderson-island.org using godaddy.com file interface.